10 Expert Style Tips For Shorter Men

 Similarly, a running shoe style trainer typically always has a thicker sole.
 So, choosing these over a standard tennis shoe will add an extra 1-2 inches in stature.

 7. Master layering

 A consistent theme through the majority of these style tips is that you need to keep the eye moving upwards to elongate the body.
 Layering correctly can help to support this.

 Layering is a menswear styling technique that involves adding individual pieces on top of themselves to build an outfit.
 Think jumpers or cardigans over shirts for layering in its simplest form.

 For shorter guys, the key consideration when layering is inverting the colours.
-That means having the brighter hues on the lower layers, adding darker tones on top.
+That means having brighter hues on the lower layers and adding darker tones on top.
 This could be a blue shirt under a brown cardigan for example.